jschultz299/jschultz299.github.io/_portfolio/rl.md

 </p>

 <p>
-    The first section of the code renders the GridWorld environment and demonstrate one episode with random actions.
+    The first section of the code renders the GridWorld environment and demonstrates one episode with random actions.
 The environment is comprised of 12 spaces, arranged in a 3x4 grid.
 In this first example, the agent randomly selects an action until it reaches a goal space (either green or red).
 The states of the environment spaces will be updated as the agent progresses.
 More positive states (green) indicate a higher probability of choosing the associated action, whereas more negative states (red) indicate a lower probability of choosing the associated action.
 </p>

 <p align="center">